nasa/cape/doc/common/file/matrix.rst

 These files are prototypically given a ``.csv`` file extension, but this is mostly so that double clicking on the files in a file browser will launch a spreadsheet program.
-Below shows a typical ``"Trajectory"`` section from a JSON file for a simple configuration with three main keys: Mach number, angle of attack, and sideslip angle.
+Below shows a typical ``"RunMatrix"`` section from a JSON file for a simple configuration with three main keys: Mach number, angle of attack, and sideslip angle.
 There are two additional keys, which are the ``"config"`` (a group folder name) and a ``"Label"``.

     .. code-block:: javascript

-        "Trajectory": {
+        "RunMatrix": {
             "Keys": ["mach", "alpha", "beta", "config", "Label"],
             "File": "matrix.csv"
         }